ZJS007/MusicRNN/README.md

 #### A little bit of maths behind it (at least what I understand)
 #### Global architecture
 ## Results
+You can already download some files created by the network, they are in the sample folder
 ## Aditionnal Comments, Discussion